KILTprotocol/web3-login-demo/README.md

 For that we rely on [SocialKYC](https://socialkyc.io) to issue email credentials after verifing the user owns it.
 You could easily modified this.

-If you don't have some of the above, make sure to go though the [setup section](#setup).
+Falsch: If you don't have some of the above, make sure to go though the [setup section](#setup).

 ## Prerequisite